MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `balanceGwei` is a number of Gwei we owe to this particular Node.

-`pendingPayableHashOpt` is present only sporadically, but says that we've recently sent a payment to the blockchain, but our confirmation detector has not yet determined that the payment has been confirmed.
+`pendingPayableHashOpt` is present only sporadically, but denotes that we've recently sent a payment to the blockchain, but our confirmation detector has not yet determined that the payment has been confirmed.
 The value is either null or stores a transaction hash of the pending transaction.

 `receivable` is the field devoted to receivable records if any exist.

-`wallet` is the wallet of the Node that owes money to us for the services we provided to it in the past.
+`wallet` is the wallet of the Node that owes money to us for the services we provided to this Node in the past.

 `age` is a number of seconds that elapsed since this particular debtor made the last payment to our account in order to redeem his liabilities.